ironhack-rmt-materials/wd-lesson-guide-and-resources/misc/TAs guide.md

 - If you notice any student falling behind, make sure to address that with LT

+## IMPORTANT:
+- Role as a TA can be challenging but it's also rewaring.
+- Some days you will feel iddle, some days you will feel overloaded.

+- Low workload: pls speak to LT.
+We can definitely find many things that will improve student experience.
+- Too much workload: pls. speak to LT.

+- Other Feedback & things to improve: pls. speak to LT.

 ## Further Resources:

 - Basic TA info and guidelines: